-Pick-by-RFID opens up new horizons.
-More and more mass products and packaging are being fitted with RFID tags (EPC).
+Pick-by-RFID new horizons.
+More and more mass-produced products and packaging are being equipped with RFID tags (EPC).
 Modern order picking supports this technology.
-Our RFID solutions record the individual products in cartons, bins, pallets and containers and are fully integrated with LUCA-Server .
+Our RFID solutions record individual products in cartons, containers, pallets, and containers and are fully LUCA-Server with the LUCA-Server .

-In this and other articles, we will not only introduce you to our LUCA systems and their use, but also give you a detailed insight into the various combination options.
-We will also explain which picking systems fit together and how they are best used.
+In this and other articles, we would like to not only introduce you to our LUCA systems and their applications, but also give you a detailed insight into the various possible combinations.
+We will also explain which picking systems are compatible with each other and how they can best be used.

 What is Pick-by-RFID?

-First we will answer the question before we get straight to the details.
-Pick-by-RFID is one of many picking systems that use RFID tags directly.
-You have to imagine that at some point all items will be equipped with an RFID tag.
-There have been many studies on this for years.
-At the moment, it is not the articles that are fitted with RFID tags, but mainly containers in a closed loop.
+First, we will answer the question before we get into the details.
+Pick-by-RFID one of many picking systems that use RFID tags directly.
+You have to imagine that at some point, all items will be equipped with an RFID tag.
+There has been a lot of research on this for years.
+Currently, it is not the items themselves, but mainly containers in a closed loop that are equipped with RFID tags.

 The electronics of the RFID tag contain a writable memory in which information can be stored.
-Depending on the type, the RFID tags have a fixed ID or a rewritable memory space.
-Not only the unique RFID itself, but also other information can be stored in the RFID tag and used in the Pick-by-RFID method.
-Basically, we have writable and non-writable RFID tags available.
+Depending on the type, RFID tags have a fixed ID or a memory space that can be written to multiple times.
+Not only the unique RFID itself, but also additional information can be stored in the RFID tag and used in the Pick-by-RFID.
+We generally have writable and non-writable RFID tags available.

-Depending on the application, the RFID tags are installed directly in the products as labels, tags, seals and tags at Pick-by-RFID .
-Some label printers have RFID writers integrated into the print head in order to store the printed information directly in the RFID tag.
-The RFID tags must always be used in an electromagnetically permeable and NOT shielded environment.
+Depending on Pick-by-RFID application, Pick-by-RFID are installed directly in the products as labels, tags, seals, and tags.
+Some label printers have the RFID writer integrated into the print head in order to store the printed information directly in the RFID tag.
+RFID tags must always be used in an electromagnetically permeable and unshielded environment.

 RFID gates

-RFID gates with multiple antennas are installed between the picking sections at Pick-by-RFID or at goods in and goods out.
-The gates enable simultaneous detection of all RFID tags in a bin, on the pallet or in the container.
-The LUCA-Server controls the processes and the status displays and reports the corresponding information to the higher-level systems.
+RFID gates with multiple antennas are set up between the picking sections in Pick-by-RFID at goods receipt and goods issue.
+The gates enable simultaneous detection of all RFID tags in a container, on a pallet, or in a container.
+The LUCA-Server the processes and status displays and forwards the relevant information to the higher-level systems.

-Pick-by-RFID with mobile RFID readers can be used for order picking, stocktaking and checks.
-Various handheld terminals and mobile devices are available depending on the functions and ranges.
-The entire coordination of the individual process steps is handled by LUCA-Server .
+Pick-by-RFID mobile RFID readers can be used for picking, inventory, and checks.
+Depending on the functions and ranges, we have various handheld terminals and mobile devices at our disposal.
+The LUCA-Server all coordination in the individual process steps.

 RFID systems for access control

-RFID tags are also used successfully for access control, product and transportation security.
-The rechargeable active RFID seals, which are equipped with GPS and GPRS, are perfect for transport security and tracking.
-In the event of destruction, the RFID seals report the event, time and GPS position to the monitoring center via GPRS.
+RFID tags are also successfully used for access control, product security, and transport security.
+Active RFID seals equipped with batteries, GPS, and GPRS are used for perfect transport security and tracking.
+If destroyed, the RFID seals report the event, time, and GPS position to the monitoring center via GPRS.

-The data from the RFID tag is used directly for picking.
-Only in rare cases are only article numbers stored there.
-More often, however, several pieces of information are stored in the RFID tag, enabling convenient processing.
+The data from the RFID tag is used directly during order picking.
+Only in rare cases are only item numbers stored there.
+More often, however, the RFID tag contains several pieces of information that enable convenient processing.

-If you want to find out more, read on or simply get in touch with us: Contact
+If you would like to learn more, please continue reading or simply contact us: Contact

 Conclusion